 - Competition.
 Increasing competition for contracts, market share, and talent continues to be one of the top challenges for tech companies, and those challenges are only compounded by the increasingly global nature of the industry.
 That’s one reason so many companies are continuously seeking out new markets and buying up other, smaller companies.

 - Managing mergers and acquisitions.
 Although overall funding in the tech industry has slowed somewhat, there’s still plenty being spent on M&A. Many are using M&A to mitigate some of the risks they face by increasing their market shares, acquiring more talent, and increasing their cybersecurity measures.
 But managing M&A can be dicey when you consider the risks involved in identifying and valuating appropriate M&A targets, negotiating a takeover, and attempting to integrate new employees and technology into the organization.

 Modern technology risks need modern financial protection

 Given the complexity and evolving nature of these risks, operating a technology business today without insurance protection isn’t an option.
 But making sure every aspect of your operation is insured can be complicated.
-That’s why you need a partner like Heffernan’s technology insurance practice.
+That’s why you need a partner you can trust like Heffernan’s technology insurance practice.
 For more information, visit our insurance for technology companies page.
 With our years of industry experience and team of specialized insurance, risk, and technology professionals, we have the expertise to protect your bottom line from today’s evolving risks.